 Other, please specify

-Q13On a scale from 1 to 10 where 1 means Completely Disagree and 10 means Completely Agree, to what extent do you agree that the National Health Service Corps is delivering a meaningful experience to its members?
+On a scale from 1 to 10 where 1 means Completely Disagree and 10 means Completely Agree, to what extent do you agree that the National Health Service Corps is delivering a meaningful experience to its members?

-Q14 On a scale from 1 to 10 where 1 means Not at AllLikely and 10 means Very Likely, how likely are you to recommend the National Health Service Corps to someone else?
+On a scale from 1 to 10 where 1 means Not at AllLikely and 10 means Very Likely, how likely are you to recommend the National Health Service Corps to someone else?